 Process of connecting multiple beacons via Bluetooth

-Generally, Beacons usually broadcast their packets all by themselves for a Bluetooth device within the range to detect these packets.
+Generally, Beacons usually broadcast their packets all by themselves for a Bluetooth device within range to detect these packets.
 There are two processes involved in connecting multiple beacons via Bluetooth technology.

 The first process is through advertisements, where one beacon sends data with advertisement packets.
 This enables the other beacons to receive the packets sent, although they cannot respond to them.
 In this case, the data packets sent by multiple beacons are captured by a central device.